Aliases for CXXC4 Gene

 GeneCards Summary for CXXC4 Gene

 CXXC4 (CXXC Finger Protein 4) is a Protein Coding gene.
-Diseases associated with CXXC4 include renal cell carcinoma.
-Among its related pathways are Signaling by GPCR and Signaling by Wnt.
+Diseases associated with CXXC4 include Renal Cell Carcinoma.
+Among its related pathways are Signaling by Wnt and Wnt signaling pathway (KEGG).
 GO annotations related to this gene include PDZ domain binding.
 An important paralog of this gene is CXXC5.

 UniProtKB/Swiss-Prot for CXXC4 Gene

 Acts as a negative regulator of the Wnt signaling pathway via its interaction with DVL1.